-Arrive in Santiago, Chile.
-We check in to the centrally located Mandarin Oriental Hotel and have the morning to relax.
+Arrive in Santiago, Chile and check in to the centrally located Mandarin Oriental (or similar), and have the morning to relax.
 Santiago is nearly surrounded by the Andes, which form an inspiring backdrop to our afternoon guided overview of this vibrant city.
 We explore the Plaza de Armas, the main square, and nearby Presidential Palace, enjoying wonderful views from the many hills that dot the city.
+(L)

-DAY 2: Punta Arenas / Puerto Natales
+DAY 2: Punta Arenas / Puerto Natales / Embark